 Each sprint should have a defined period of time (usually 2-3 weeks).
 After that time, the direction and progress of the application is assessed.
 This gives the project stakeholders an opportunity to evaluate its trajectory and decide whether any new features or modifications are required.
 So your first sprint might be to develop a simple application with a payment wizard.
 The next sprint could be to add a chat interface to your application.

 Ensuring stakeholders are engaged during development is a critical component of the agile methodology.
 Close collaboration keeps all team members (including the product owner) accountable and on the same page.

 Did you know agile management software (provided by Atlassian) monitors the software that controls and communicates with the Mars Curiosity rover.

-was created.
-The values comprising the manifesto are represented in the infographic below.
+was created, presenting a lean model for software development.
+The values comprising the agile model manifesto and lean development are represented in the infographic below.

 "Doing Agile is just a first step; being agile needs to have a totally different mindset, and multidimensional perspectives." - Pearl Zhu